You are here: Urology Textbook > Prostate > Prostatitis > Acute bacterial prostatitis

 Painful prostate exam: prostate of soft consistency, possibly with fluctuation as a sign of a prostate abscess.

-Diagnostic Work-Up of Acute Prostatitis
+Diagnostic Workup of Bacterial Prostatitis

-Urinary retention or residual urine?
+Ultrasound imaging of the bladder: Urinary retention or residual urine?

 Transrectal ultrasound imaging